|

 and West Nile) Give your EE/T in one side of the neck or

-buttocks one week, then give the West Nile seperately A
+buttocks one week, then give the West Nile separately A

 WEEK LATER in the other side.
 OR if you use EE/F/T Give